 Leaving employees to fend for themselves at this point is suicidal for your business.

 When productivity is low for your new hire, do not sit and wait for things to eventually get better.

 Ensure you have staff available around the clock to help answer questions they have, especially if the new hires are on the phone with a customer.
-Think of the handing time you will save.